-The strategy involving the Informer model with the GMADL loss function exhibited superior performance, whereas the approach utilizing a model with the Quantile loss function underperformed relative to a benchmark.
-This suggests that the GMADL loss function is better fitted for creating models that are to be used in automated trading strategies.
-What is more selection of the loss function seems to be one of the deciding factors when training the model that generates the signal for algorithmic trading systems.
+Different behaviours of the strategies based on the model trained with different loss functions could be observed.
+Especially when analyzed together with looking at the different data frequencies.
+Predictions of the Informer trained with RMSE loss function were worse for the sudden, large returns, making it difficult to cunstruct the strategy for higher frequency data.
+In contrast Informer trained with GMADL loss function benefited from higher frequency.
+Approach utilizing a model with the Quantile loss function underperformed relative to a benchmark, showing the difficulty for constructing the strategy based on the predictions of model trained with such loss.
+From the three tested loss function, GMADL loss function seem to be best fitted for creating models that are to be used in automated trading strategies.
+What is more important, the selection of the loss function seem to be one of the deciding factors when training the model that generates the signal for algorithmic trading systems.

-Q: Does usage of higher frequency data allow to create more efficient strategies ?
+Q: Does usage of higher frequency data allow to create more efficient strategies?